NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/AzureCLI.rst

 *********************************************

 The installation instructions expect that you run the ``az`` command from the current directory.
-Therfore, you need to create an alias, when using the dockerized Azure CLI.
+Therefore, you need to create an alias, when using the dockerized Azure CLI.

 1. Copy the script to an executable file in your path, for example :file:`~/bin/az`: